How to Create Facilities Preventive Maintenance Checklists (With Templates)

 Facility preventive maintenance can be divided into four categories: inspection, detection, correction, and prevention.
 Here’s a summary of what each step entails:

 - Inspection: Facility inspections happen for two reasons: to ensure assets are safe to use and to keep equipment operating at optimal performance levels for as long as possible.
 Routine checks reduce the likelihood of accidents in the workplace and provide greater liability protection.
-Inspections may happen daily, weekly, monthly, or annually.
+Inspections can happen daily, weekly, monthly, or annually.

 - Detection: While a team member is changing a part or conducting a general inspection, they may notice an unanticipated issue.
 Instead of the hidden problem taking everyone by surprise a few months down the line, the technician will report the issue to management.